peterlugtig/peterlugtig.github.io/content/courses/SDA/_index.md

 **Exercise in class:** R exercise where we find the answer to a scientific question of interest on incomplete data via multiple imputation with the R package mice.

 **Take Home Exercise (prepare for week 48):** Students work in groups to prepare a presentation or video in which they discuss the mixed-mode implications of the data set(s) they are working on for the final assignment.
-If their data contain a single mode, they will elaborate on how mixed-mode design can improve their data set
+If their data contain a single mode, they will elaborate on how mixed-mode design can improve their data set.

+---

 #### Week 48: Survey modes: design and estimation